Food storage: Grain

-Grain, which includes dry kitchen ingredients such as flour, rice, millet, couscous, cornmeal, and so on, can be stored in rigid sealed containers to prevent moisture contamination or insect or rodent infestation.
-For kitchen use, glass containers are the most traditional method.
-During the 20th century plastic containers were introduced for kitchen use.
-They are now sold in a vast variety of sizes and designs.

-Metal cans are used (in the United States the smallest practical grain storage uses closed-top #10 metal cans measuring about 3 to 3.5 liters).
-Storage in grain sacks is ineffective; mold and pests destroy a 25 kg cloth sack of grain in a year, even if stored off the ground in a dry area.
+Grain, which includes dry kitchen ingredients such as flour, rice, millet, couscous, cornmeal, and so on, must be stored correctly to prevent insect or rodent infestation.
+Metal cans are used (in the United States, the smallest practical grain storage uses closed-top #10 metal cans measuring about 3 to 3.5 liters).
+Storage in grain sacks is ineffective; mold and pests can destroy a 25 kg cloth sack of grain within a year, even when stored off the ground in a dry area.
 On the ground or damp concrete, grain can spoil in as little as three days, and the grain might have to be dried before it can be milled.
-Food stored under unsuitable conditions should not be purchased or used because of risk of spoilage.
-To test whether grain is still good, it can be sprouted.
+Food stored under unsuitable conditions should not be purchased or used because of the risk of spoilage.
+To test whether the grain is still good, sprout it.
 If it sprouts, it is still good, but if not, it should not be eaten.
-It may take up to a week for grains to sprout.
-When in doubt about the safety of the food, throw it out as quickly as possible.

 Spices and herbs

-Spices and herbs are today often sold prepackaged in a way that is convenient for pantry storage.
-The packaging has dual purposes of both storing and dispensing the spices or herbs.
+Spices and herbs are often sold today prepackaged for pantry storage.
+The packaging serves dual purposes: storing and dispensing spices or herbs.
 They are sold in small glass or plastic containers or resealable plastic packaging.
 When spices or herbs are homegrown or bought in bulk, they can be stored at home in glass or plastic containers.
 They can be stored for extended periods, in some cases for years.
-However, after 6 months to a year, spices and herbs will gradually lose their flavour as oils they contain will slowly evaporate during storage.

-Spices and herbs can be preserved in vinegar for short periods of up to a month without losing flavor, creating a flavoured vinegar.
+However, after 6 months to a year, spices and herbs will gradually lose their flavor as the oils they contain will slowly evaporate during storage.
+Spices and herbs can be preserved in vinegar.
+Alternative methods for preserving herbs include freezing in water or combining with unsalted butter.
+Herbs can also be air dried.

-Alternative methods for preserving herbs include freezing in water or unsalted butter.
-Herbs can be chopped and added to water in an ice cube tray.
-After freezing, the ice cubes are emptied into a plastic freezer bag for storing in the freezer.
-Herbs also can be stirred into a bowl with unsalted butter, then spread on wax paper and rolled into a cylinder shape.
-The wax paper roll containing the butter and herbs is then stored in a freezer, and can be cut off in the desired amount for cooking.
-Using either of these techniques, the herbs should be used within a year.